UniversalDependencies/docs/format.md

     5.1    likes     like
     6      tea       tea

-Empty nodes must have a non-empty DEPS field, because they are part of the enhanced dependency graph, but all other fields (except the ID field) may contain underscores.
-Optionally, they can have a word form and lemma as in the example above.
+Empty nodes must have non-empty ID and DEPS fields and empty fields (i.e. underscores) for HEAD and DEPREL, because they are only part of the enhanced dependency graph.
+All other fields may contain either underscores or values: for example, they can optionally have a word form and lemma as in the example above.

 # Morphological Annotation